path2prod/java-streams/README.md

 ### 3 - Advanced Stream Processing

-* Group a list of employees by department.
+* Group a list of employees by department - using Gather API.
 Input: List<Employee> where Employee has name and department fields.
+* Group a list of employees by department - using Collectors.
+Input: List<Employee> where Employee has name and department fields.
-* Partition students into passing and failing based on grades (passing >= 60).
+* Partition total students into passing and failing based on grades (passing >= 60).
 Input: List<Student> with name and grade fields.
 * Calculate the average of all numbers in a list.
-* Find the top 3 most expensive products.
+* Find the top 2 most expensive products.
 Input: List<Product> with name and price fields.
 * Concatenate multiple streams into a single stream.

 ### 4 - Stream Collectors